gautamK007/Verzeo_Internship_CS_June/Major Project - CS June Batch/README.md

 # Major Project Tasks:

-1. Perform Scanning Module by using Nmap tool (Download from Internet) and scan Kali Linux and Windows 7 machine and find the open/closed ports and services running on machine.
+1. Perform Scanning Module by using Nmap tool (Download from Internet) and scan Kali Linux and Windows 7 machine and find the open/closed ports and services running on machine./n
 Hacker Machine: Windows 10
 Victim Machine: Kali Linux and Windows 7

 2. Test the System Security by using Metasploit Tool from Kali Linux and hack the Windows 7 / Windows 10.
-Execute the commands to get the keystrokes / screenshots / Webcam and etc. Write a report on vulnerability issue along with screenshots how you performed and suggest the security patch to avoid these type of attacks
+Execute the commands to get the keystrokes / screenshots / Webcam and etc. Write a report on vulnerability issue along with screenshots how you performed and suggest the security patch to avoid these type of attacks./n
 Hacker Machine: Kali Linux
 Victim Machine: Windows XP / Windows 7